hellerve/carp-talks/curry-on-2019/transcript.md

 or very painful to type but easy to reason about, such as when using higher order functions.
 Fold, for instance, is a pretty simple operation, but its type signatures are mostly atrocious.
 And by infering those types, all of that mental load goes away.
-But sometimes, we really do need to knwo what the types of things are, especially if there is a misunderstanding between us and the machine, something we thought might be possible but is actually invalid.
+But sometimes, we really do need to know what the types of things are, especially if there is a misunderstanding between us and the machine, something we thought might be possible but is actually invalid.
 And again, tooling is key to make this affordable.